sverweij/dependency-cruiser/doc/cli.md

 ### `--ts-pre-compilation-deps` (typescript only)

-By default dependency-cruiser does not take dependencies between typescript modules that don't exist after compilation to javascript.
+By default dependency-cruiser does not take dependencies between typescript modules that don't exist after compilation to JavaScript.
 Pass this command line switch to do take them into account.

 For details see [tsPreCompilationDeps](./rules-reference.md#tsprecompilationdeps) in the